imversed/imversed/docs/For User/Basic Concepts/02 Tokens.md

 # Tokens

 ## Introduction
-Evmos is a Cosmos-based chain with full Ethereum Virtual Machine (EVM) support.
-Because of this [architecture](https://docs.evmos.org/users/technical_concepts/architecture.html), tokens and assets in the network may come from different independent sources.
+IMV is a Cosmos-based chain with full Ethereum Virtual Machine (EVM) support.
+Because of this architecture, tokens and assets in the network may come from different independent sources.

-## The EVMOS Token
+## The IMV Token
-The denomination used for staking, governance and gas consumption on the EVM is the EVMOS.
-The EVMOS provides the utility of: securing the Proof-of-Stake chain, token used for governance proposals, distribution of fees to validator and users, and as a mean of gas for running smart contracts on the EVM.
+The denomination used for staking, governance and gas consumption on the EVM is the IMV.
+The IMV provides the utility of: securing the Proof-of-Stake chain, token used for governance proposals, distribution of fees to validator and users, and as a mean of gas for running smart contracts on the EVM.

-Evmos uses [Atto](https://en.wikipedia.org/wiki/Atto-)EVMOS as the base denomination to maintain parity with Ethereum.
+IVM uses [Atto](https://en.wikipedia.org/wiki/Atto-) IVM as the base denomination to maintain parity with Ethereum.

 * 1 imv = 1018 aivm